-The Board of Education, upon receiving administrative recommendation, may grant mid-term exit from high school to students who have completed the requirements for graduation.
-To be considered for mid-term exit from high school, the student and his/her parents or guardian should apply during the first quarter of the student's senior year.
+The Board of Education, upon receiving administrative recommendation, may grant early exit from high school to students who have worked with the guidance counselor to develop a plan to complete all graduation requirements.
 The Board of Education will act on all requests.
-Any student who is granted mid-term exit from high school forfeits all privileges of high school enrollment, except the right to participate in commencement exercises.
+Any student who is granted early exit from high school forfeits all privileges of high school enrollment, except the right to participate in commencement exercises.
+The student will need to complete all requirements in order to follow through with the early graduation.